-A boom downhaul is the last step toward adding trimmable controls for all three sides of the mainsail.
-The other two are the boom vang (leech) and the mainsail outhaul (foot).
-A boom downhaul replaces or modifies the boom tie-down that is standard equipment on most C-22s.
-A boom tie-down is the short length of line attached to the bottom of the gooseneck car on the boom and tied off on the cleat at the base of the mast.
-It simply ties down or keeps the boom from sliding up the mast after you have hoisted the mainsail.
+A boom downhaul is one of the three possible control lines for the three sides of the mainsail.
+The other two are the boom vang ( controls leech tension) and the mainsail outhaul (controls foot tension).
+Catalina 22 and similar sailboats have a short length of line attached to the bottom of the gooseneck car on the boom that ties off to a cleat at the base of the mast as shown below.
+It simply keeps the boom from sliding up past a certain point on the mast after you hoist the mainsail.
+It gets the job done but it isn’t easy to adjust, especially while under sail.

-A boom downhaul is simply the boom tie-down line led aft to the cockpit.
-The advantages of a downhaul over a tie-down is that you can always trim it regardless of how high the mainsail is hoisted and it doesn’t make a wrinkle in the foot of the mainsail.
-In its simplest form, it also has one less sheave to go through (the masthead) with its accompanying friction and far less line to stretch.
+It may help to think of a boom downhaul as simply a boom tie-down line led aft to the cockpit.
+The advantages of a downhaul over a tie-down is that you can always trim it regardless of how high the mainsail is hoisted and it doesn’t make a wrinkle in the foot of the mainsail that disturbs air flow.

-A boom downhaul couldn’t be easier to rig up if you have an empty turning block at your mast step, an open sheave in a deck organizer, and an unused cleat at the bulkhead.
-Just replace your existing boom tie-down line with enough line to lead it through the turning block and deck organizer to the cockpit.
-I use 1/4″ New England Ropes Sta Set and spliced an eye in the dead end to receive a halyard shackle.
-Instead of tying it to the gooseneck car with a bowline knot, I connect the line to the car with the shackle.
-This way, I can leave the downhaul line in place and just disconnect it from the gooseneck car if I need to remove the boom, such as to unstep the mast for trailering.
+I prefer to use 1/4″ New England Ropes Sta Set with a spliced eye in the dead end to receive a halyard shackle.
+Instead of tying the line to the gooseneck car with a bowline knot, the shackle is faster and easier to detach.
+This way, you can leave the downhaul line in place and just disconnect it from the gooseneck car if you need to remove the boom, such as to unstep the mast for trailering.